-If you have seen the documentary Free Solo, you will be familiar with Alex Honnold.
-He ascends without protective equipment of any kind in treacherous landscapes where, above about 15 meters, any slip is generally lethal.
-Even just watching him pressed against the rock with barely any handholds makes me nauseous.
-In a functional magnetic resonance imaging (fMRI) test with Honnold, neurobiologist Jane Joseph found there was near zero activation in his amygdala.
-This is a highly unusual brain reaction and may explain why Alex feels no threat in free solo climbs that others wouldn’t dare attempt.
-But this also shows how our amygdala activates in that split second to warn us, and why it plays an important role in our unconscious biases.
+If you have seen the 2018 documentary Free Solo, you will be familiar with Alex Honnold.
+He climbs a rock face without protective equipment of any kind in treacherous landscapes where, above about 15 meters, any slip is generally lethal.
+Even just watching him pressed against the rock with barely any handholds makes me nauseated.
+In a functional magnetic resonance imaging (fMRI) test with Honnold, neurobiologist Jane Joseph found there was nearly zero activation in his amygdala.
+This is a highly unusual brain reaction and may explain why Honnold feels no threat in free solo climbs that others wouldn’t dare attempt.
+The amygdala plays an important role in our legitimate fears but also in our unconscious biases.

-Having spent many years researching unconscious bias for my book, I have realized that it remains problematic to pinpoint as it is hidden and is often in complete contrast to what are our expected beliefs.
+Having spent many years researching unconscious bias for my book, I have realized that it remains problematic to pinpoint as it is hidden and is often in complete contrast to what we think we believe.
 Neuroimaging research is beginning to give us more insight into the formation of our unconscious biases.
 Recent fMRI neuroscience studies demonstrate that people use different areas of the brain when reasoning about familiar and unfamiliar situations.

-Within a few seconds, we turn behaviors into neural signals with identifiable information about the person to form an impression of them, while our prefrontal cortex simultaneously monitors neural information from our five senses, focussing us on social norms or personal preferences.
-So, while we are evaluating a person we are also assigning them certain labels and stereotypes.
-But, we are not aware of this since the prefrontal cortex can engage in this outside our conscious awareness.
+Within a few seconds, we turn behaviors into neural signals with identifiable information about the person to form an impression of them, while our prefrontal cortex simultaneously monitors neural information from our five senses, focusing us on social norms or personal preferences.
+So, while we are evaluating a person, we are also assigning them certain labels and stereotypes.
+But we are not aware of this, because the prefrontal cortex can engage in this outside our conscious awareness.
 These decisions are taken on a subconscious level, before we go into the more conscious, slow and controlled processing.

-The amygdala is likely to activate as we walk down an unfamiliar dark alleyway and hear unexpected sounds or see a stranger walk towards us.
+The amygdala is likely to activate as we walk down an unfamiliar dark alleyway and hear unexpected sounds or see a stranger walk toward us.
 It causes us to make assumptions about the threat level of the situation.
 We are likely to feel a flood of emotions as our heart starts beating faster and our palms become sweaty.
 Evolutionarily, humans are primed to respond to any notion of threat to ensure fitness and survival, so this kind of response is crucial.
 This all happens without any conscious reasoning or effort.
-It then takes explicit engagement on our part to involve the prefrontal cortex, which gives out the message to our amygdala that all is under control and there’s nothing to worry about, that perhaps that stranger is a neighbor, and that the sound we heard is possibly only an owl.
+It then takes explicit engagement from the prefrontal cortex, which gives out the message to our amygdala that all is under control and there is nothing to worry about, that perhaps that stranger is a neighbor, and that the sound we heard is possibly only an owl.

-Neuroplasticity is one of the major breakthroughs in neurosciences: we now know that different short- and long-term experiences will change the brain’s structure.
-Social attitudes and expectations such as stereotypes can change how the brain processes information, and so brain-based differences in behavioural characteristics and cognitive skills change across time, place and culture.
+Neuroplasticity is one of the major breakthroughs in neuroscience: we now know that different short- and long-term experiences will change the brain’s structure.
+Social attitudes and expectations such as stereotypes can change how the brain processes information, and so brain-based differences in behavioral characteristics and cognitive skills change across time, place and culture.
 This means that our unconscious biases are not wired into us.
-They are learned through our experiences, and hence can also be unlearned.
+They are learned through our experiences and hence can also be unlearned.

 The results from these studies are not foolproof, and the limitations of fMRI should be understood and acknowledged.
 To understand the underlying neural landscape of cognitive biases better, we need to ensure that the absence of activity in a brain region does not necessarily imply that it is not involved in the creation or reinforcement of a specific bias.
-However, I believe that it would be of immense benefit if we can translate knowledge about the neurobiology of our underlying behavior into designing interventions for addressing bias, especially that which creates stigma and discrimination.
+I believe, however, that it would be of immense benefit if we could translate knowledge about the neurobiology of our underlying behavior into designing interventions for addressing bias, especially that which generates stigma and discrimination.